If you are an academic author, you have likely transferred away some or all of your rights to your works during the publication process.

-Some of these options may even be available under your original publishing agreement.
+Some of these options may be available under your original publishing agreement.
 In general, they are all open to you if you control full rights to your work.
-If your work contains third-party material, you will still need to consider whether you are entitled under copyright law (e.g., under fair use) to use that material.
+If your work contains third-party material, you will still need to consider whether you are entitled under copyright law (for example, under fair use) to use it.

-If you don’t currently have the rights to do what you want with the work, there are a few ways you may be able to regain those rights:
+If you don’t currently have the rights to do what you want with the work, there are a few ways you may be able to regain them.

 Under U.S. copyright law, any transfer or license of copyright can be terminated 35 years after the transfer or license was made or, in some cases, 35 years after the work was published, so long as the work was not made for hire.